PhilSci Archive

 Abstract

 There are myriad techniques industry actors use to shape the public understanding of science.
-While a naive view of this sort of influence might assume these techniques typically involve fraud and/or outright deception, the truth is more nuanced.
-The aim of this paper is to analyze one common technique where industry actors fund and share research that is accurate and (often) high quality, but nonetheless misleads the public on important matters of fact.
-The technique in question involves reshaping the causal understanding of some phenomenon with distracting information.
-We call this industrial distraction.
-We use case studies and causal models to illustrate how industrial distraction works, and how it can negatively impact belief and decision making even for rational learners.
-As we argue, this analysis is relevant to discussions about science policy, and also to philosophical and social scientific debates about how to define and understand misleading content.
+While a naive view might assume these techniques typically involve fraud or outright deception, the truth is more nuanced.
+This paper analyzes industrial distraction, a common technique where industry actors fund and share research that is accurate, often high quality, but nonetheless misleading on important matters of fact.
+This involves reshaping causal understanding of phenomena with distracting information.
+Using case studies and causal models, we illustrate how this impacts belief and decision making even for rational learners, informing science policy and debates about misleading content.

 Export/Citation: EndNote | BibTeX | Dublin Core | ASCII/Text Citation (Chicago) | HTML Citation | OpenURL